Leone Frollo

 Featured:

+After 1987, he changed his style and drew some series for the French market: Malicieusement Femmes, Mona Street and Diva.
 Mona Street, the erotic adventures of a young American lady, just graduated from college in Boston, set in the first decade of the 20th century, was Frollo's last comic work.

-After abandoning comics, Frollo dedicated himself to erotic work, doing illustrations on paper, with watercolour, pencil and pastels.
+After abandoning comics, Frollo dedicated himself to erotic work, doing illustrations on paper with watercolour, pencil, and pastels.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Leone Frollo" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Leone Frollo" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools